Shadowrun Returns

 Shadowrun Returns is a tactical role-playing game developed and published by Harebrained Schemes.
 It takes place in the science fantasy setting of the Shadowrun tabletop role-playing game.
 The game was crowd funded through Kickstarter and released for Microsoft Windows, OS X, Linux, iOS, and Android in 2013.

-An expansion pack titled Shadowrun: Dragonfall, was released in 2014.
+An expansion pack titled Shadowrun: Dragonfall was released in 2014.
 It was later converted to a standalone release, Shadowrun: Dragonfall – Director's Cut.
 In 2015, Harebrained Schemes launched another Kickstarter campaign to partially fund their next game, Shadowrun: Hong Kong.
 Similar to the Dragonfall – Director's Cut edition, Hong Kong was released in 2015 as a standalone release built using an upgraded version of the Shadowrun Returns engine.
-A remastered compilation game including Shadowrun Returns, Shadowrun Dragonfall: Director's Cut, and Shadowrun: Hong Kong, is released on Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S on June 21, 2022.
+A remastered compilation game including Shadowrun Returns, Shadowrun Dragonfall: Director's Cut, and Shadowrun: Hong Kong was released on Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S on June 21, 2022.